arkabagchi1993/GROMACS_Files/README.md

 For residue specific RMSF calculation, use:

 	gmx_mpi rmsf -s md.tpr -f md_center.xtc -o rmsf.xvg -res

+# RMSF Calculation for Protein-Protein Simulation #

+For calculation of RMSF of the two protein chains, first make index for the full chains

+	gmx_mpi make_ndx -f md.gro -o chain.ndx

+Type the following option

+	> splitch 1

+AND then,

+	> q

+Then utilize the following command to calculate the RMSF.
+It is important to note that for this step, do not use `-res` option, as the residue number of two chains might overlap.
+So, it is better to calculate RMSF atom wise.

+	gmx_mpi rmsf -s md.tpr -f md_center.xtc -o rmsf.xvg

+Choose option

+	> 19 (Protein_chain1)

+AND for the next chain,

+	> 20 (Protein_chain2)

 # Calculating No.of hydrogen bonds #